doraeneko/simple_net/README.md

 libraries like `numpy` or `keras` cannot easily be done.
 So the idea was to train a model in Keras for Kanji recognition and then transfer it into `simple_net` format, `pickle` it and then use it in the plugin.
-It also helped the author to familiarize himself better with the internals of the different Keras layers working, and he finally seemd to graps all concepts of convolutional layers, now that he had to code them on his own :-)
+It also helped the author to familiarize himself better with the internals of the different Keras layers working, and he finally seemed to graps all concepts of convolutional layers, now that he had to code them on his own :-)
 Unfortunately, the actual integration into MangAnki has still to be done...